If you or someone you love has been diagnosed with relapsing multiple sclerosis, here are five things you'll want to know right now.

 There is no single test for MS. This is why it’s important to see a neurologist who specializes in treating MS when being evaluated.
 He or she will be able to rule out other conditions that can appear like MS, but are not.
 Lupus, brain infections, and multiple strokes are a few conditions that are sometimes misdiagnosed as MS.Expand this section

 An MRI is an important tool to help confirm a multiple sclerosis diagnosis.
-However, there are some MS patients who do not have visible lesions on MRI.
+However, there are some MS patients who do not have visible lesions on an MRI.
 A detailed medical history and various neurological tests are also part of determining an MS diagnosis.

 A relapse is when symptoms worsen or new ones appear for at least 24 hours.
 If symptoms last for only a few hours, it may be part of MS but not a relapse.
 There is no way to know how long a relapse will last.
 Afterward, symptoms may partially or completely go away.
 This period is called remission.
 A relapse is also known by the terms exacerbation, attack, or flare-up.Expand this section Collapse this sectionBack to top